-Ginny Burns serves as Assistant Director of Customer Experience.
-She is responsible for the overall Customer Experience of the Authority, including the Resolution Team and Quality Assurance Group.
+Ginny Burns serves as Director of Borrower Experience and Quality Assurance.
+She is responsible for the overall Borrower Experience of the Authority, including the Customer Advocacy Team and Quality Assurance Group.
+The SoFi servicing relationship is also under direct supervision of the Director of Borrower Experience and Quality Assurance.
 Ms. Burns joined the Authority in 2013.
 For the past 28 years, she served as the Vice President-Manager of the Student Services division of Commerce Bank.
-Ms. Burns holds a Bachelor of Arts degree in Business Communication and a Master of Arts in Business Management from Lindenwood University, located in St. Charles, Missouri.
+Ms. Burns holds a Bachelor of Arts degree in Business Communication and a Master of Arts in Business Management from Lindenwood University, located in St. Charles, MO.
 Ms. Burns serves on the Advisory Boards for Focus St. Louis (Women In Leadership) and Notre Dame High School and is Board President for Bi-Lingual International Assistant Services.